Alberta Court Of Justice:

 Youth Criminal Justice

-Under the Youth Criminal Justice Act.
-(YCJA) Youth are defined as a person who is or, in the absence of evidence to the contrary, appears to be twelve years old or older, but less than eighteen years old and, if the context requires, includes any person who is charged under this Act with having committed an offence while he or she was a young person or who is found guilty of an offence under this Act. (adolescent) Youth can be charge just as adults, but they are protected by a publication ban, and serve their sentence in a youth facility or a lesser sentence until they turn 20 years of age.
+Under the YCJA, a youth is defined as a person who is or, in the absence of evidence to the contrary, appears to be twelve years old or older but less than eighteen years old.
+The term "youth" also includes any person charged under this Act with having committed an offense while they were a young person or found guilty of an offense under this Act during their youth.